Nikul-Nakrani/Nikul-Nakrani/README.md

-- 👋 Hi, I’m @NikulNakrani-Dev
+- 👋 Hi, I’m @NikulNakrani
 - 👀 I’m interested in Android Development(Kotlin & Flutter)
 - 🌱 I’m currently working as an Android developer
 - 💞️ I’m looking to collaborate on futureistic application development